the-butcher/HEXMAP/README.md

 # Issues in Hexmap
 - find a way to add mortality as datasource
 - move base config to file (maybe multiple files)
-- in municipality mode only municipalities of the respective province are shown
+- in municipality mode only municipalities of the respective province are outlined
-- restore map props rebuild so delayed map props build is possible again
-- first chart shows only after another path is chosen

 # later
 - logarithmic option in chart